TeamofMIS/meet/index.md

 ## Upcoming Events

-- 05/25/2022, Caiyun Zhang will share their experience about obtain the data from the website.

 ## Scheduled Events

+- 06/01/2022, Experience about obtain the data from the website, by Caiyun Zhang.
 - 05/18/2022, A design science approach to the Infodemic Risk Assessment problem, by Luyue Zhao.
 - 05/11/2022, Yifan Wang and Yue Wang shared their recent researches.
 - 05/04/2022, Federated Semi-supervised Medical Image Classification via Inter-client Relation Matching, by Yiyang Su, [attachments](assets/slides/2022-4-29-FSSL.pdf)